stehrn/tradebook/SQL.md

        .into(trade_book.DISPLAY_NAME, INSTRUMENT.NAME, TRADE.QUANTITY, TRADE.ID, client_book.DISPLAY_NAME)
        .intoArrays();
 ```
+...whether you like this or not goes back to how close (coupled) you want your Java code to be to the persistence layer, there's no denying the code above is explicitly tied to the underlying database schema.

 # Recap
 We've covered the domain model and schema for a simple trade application and some example sql for some common use cases.
 In many cases teams wont want to hand craft sql but rather delegate things to an ORM or ORM-alternative (or both).
 An ORM-alternative like jOOQ lets developers stay closer to the sql and relational model (even though they use Java to write it), some may want a bit more out of their Java library, to get a bit more for free and have a bit more abstraction so as not to have to literally replicate the sql query directly in Java code - this abstraction is what an ORM provides.
 Its worth noting an understanding of the underlying sql will certainly help when looking into bugs or dealing with support or non-functional issues such as slow performance.